Poellebob/wallpaper-engine-linux-gui/README.md

 - `--apply` : Apply the selected wallpapers and exit (no GUI).
 - `--kill` : Kill all running wallpaperengine-linux processes and exit.
-- `--setup` : Create or update the .desktop file for the application and exit.
+- `--setup` : Used by the install script.
-- `--new-desktop` : Same as `--setup`.
+- `--new-desktop` : Create or update the .desktop file for the application and exit.
 - `--help` or `-h` : Show help message.

 Example: